matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

 which would delay showing the QR codes.
 This proposal is also simpler to implement.

+This proposal does not support the case of asynchronous verification, such as printing a QR code on a business card for others to scan.
+That may be address in a separate MSC.

 Security Considerations
 -----------------------

-The first check in Step 6 in the example flow is to ensure that Bob does not present a QR code claiming to be Carol's key.
-Without this check, Bob will be able to trick Alice into verifying a key under his control, and evesdropping on Alice's communications with Carol.

 The security of verifying Alice's key depends on Bob not hitting the "Verified" button (step 10 in the example flow) until after Alice's device indicates